 This program was made possible by combining the resources and expertise of three exceptional programs: from the federal government, we have STARTALK’s cutting-edge language learning programs; at the University of Connecticut, a collaboration between the Department of Literatures, Cultures, and Languages and the Office of Early College Programs.

 The STARTALK grant’s generous funding is designed to make the Chinese and Korean Culture and Language Immersion through Gaming and Storytelling programs as accessible as possible.
 All students admitted to either program will be invited to participate free of charge.
-This includes a two-weeklong summer residential program that begins in the last week of July 2022, complete with room and board.
+This includes a two-weeklong summer residential program that begins on July 2nd, complete with room and board.

 The STARTALK Grant